blushint/SQL_TradingCalc/README.md

 Backtesting procedures that simulate trading strategies and store run-level outputs for analysis.

-A BI-friendly schema design that integrates smoothly with Power BI or other visualization tools.
+BI-friendly schema design that integrates smoothly with Power BI or other visualization tools.

 How to Use